fmanuelgf/Mongo.FileStorage/README.md

         [Obsolete("Use DownloadAsStreamAsync instead as this method will be removed.")]
         Task<MemoryStream> DownloadAsync(string idOrName);

-        [Obsolete("Use GetFileInfo instead as this method will be removed")] Task<GridFSFileInfo<ObjectId>> GetAsync(string idOrName);
+        [Obsolete("Use GetFileInfoAsync instead as this method will be removed")] Task<GridFSFileInfo<ObjectId>> GetAsync(string idOrName);
     }
 }